Benny Ramírez: Professional wrestling career

 Ramírez returned to the Texas promotions, and in the late 1960s, he wrestled in various places such as Florida, North Carolina, and South Carolina, and California.
 He was active in the Carolinas in 1967 teaming with Apache Bull Ramos.
 On May 16, 1968 in Amarillo, Texas, Ramírez unsuccessfully challenged Dory Funk Sr. for the NWA North American Heavyweight Championship, and on January 15, 1969 in Sacramento, California, he teamed with Masa Saito.

 In the 1970s, Ramírez took off his mask and turned face, calling himself "Benji Ramírez" or "Benny Ramírez" and started working in Heart of America Sports Attractions.
-In September 1972, he came to Japan for International Wrestling Enterprise (IWP) as Benji Ramírez, and on October 16 in Yamato, he wrestled Strong Kobayashi in a barbed wired match.
+In September 1972, he came to Japan for International Wrestling Enterprise (IWE) as Benji Ramírez, and on October 16 in Yamato, he wrestled Strong Kobayashi in a barbed wired match.
 After that, Ramírez jumped ship to Stampede Wrestling and on July 20, 1973, he teamed up with Gil Hayes to win the International Tag Team Championship.
 They lost the titles to The Samoans (Afa & Sika) on August 31.

-In June 1974, Ramírez put on a mask again and transformed into a new masked wrestler called "the Killer" and returned to Japan for IWP.
+In June 1974, Ramírez put on a mask again and transformed into a new masked wrestler called "The Killer" and returned to Japan for IWE.
 Under the rumor that he had a bloody battle with Mad Dog Vachon in Montreal, he lost to Great Kusatsu in a Texas chain death match on July 1 at Fukuoka Kyuden Kinen Gymnasium in Fukuoka.
 On September 8, 1975, The Killer teamed up with Gypsy Joe to challenge Kusatsu and Animal Hamaguchi for the IWA World Tag Team Championship in a losing effort.

-After leaving IWP, Ramírez worked as a jobber in Central States Wrestling.
+After leaving IWE, Ramírez worked as a jobber in Central States Wrestling.
 After his semi-retirement, he occasionally appeared in undercard matches for the promotion until about 1982.

 Death

-On December 20, 1995, Ramírez died in the crash of American Airlines Flight 965.
-On that day, he was supposed to return home to Colombia with his family from Puerto Rico where he resided.
+On December 20, 1995, Ramírez and his wife died in the crash of American Airlines Flight 965.
+On that day, he was supposed to return to his home country of Colombia to visit relatives with his wife and youngest daughter, from North Kansas City Missouri where he resided.
+He and his wife were survived by their two daughters.